SNodeC/snode.c/tools/codex/README.md

 runtime dispatch decisions.
 The reviewed counts, public API map, and boundary decisions are documented in `docs/ai/openai/codex/a1-2-accounts-models-configuration.md`.

+The thin final-closure entry point rebuilds the audit reports in memory and projects their exact 45 identities into one checked ratchet.
+It requires all 45 rows to be stable, typed, implemented, mechanically Complete, and bound to the reviewed production target.
+It also locks the 18 client-result and one server-response obligations, 18/7/1/19 taxonomy, 26/11/8 classification, global 212/6/121/48 metrics, residual Partial list, closure dispositions, fixture/mutation totals, and frontend/application boundary fingerprints.
+The report remains evidence-side metadata; the production registry remains the only runtime authority.

 ## Re-running the pinned upstream generation